DarthSnow/dide2/docs/widgets_project_inspector.md

 - select the project configuration.
 - open sources in an new editor.
-- add or remove source if the active project has the [CE format](features_projects.html).
+- add or remove source if the active project has the [Dexed format](features_projects.html).

 ![](img/project_inspector.png)